Goreli/DKCPPDEV/apps/winraster/readme.md

 ## Roadmap
 1. C++ 20 will introduce standard numeric constants.
 Replace myPi in raster_geometry.cpp with a standard one once it's become available.
-2. Can multithreading improve performance of the program?
+2. Can multithreading improve performance of the program? **In progress.
+Basic multithreading has improved performance of the UpsideDownProjector module.
+Need to see if it can be further improved by implementing a thread pool like solution.
+Also, there appears to be an opportunity in the matrix library code as well.**
 3. Consider an OS independent graphics toolkit.
 Qt?
 4. The projection of the transformed bitmap contains blank/black pixels that appears to be a result of rounding.
-See if it's possible to interpolate color between the nearest neighbours to fill the blank pixels with visually meaningful values.
+See if it's possible to interpolate color between the nearest neighbours to fill the blank pixels with visually meaningful values. **Done as of 18/Dec/2019.**